-MDMA, Aka Ecstasy, Shows Promise As A PTSD Treatment
+MDMA, Or Ecstasy, Shows Promise As A PTSD Treatment

 The synthetic psychoactive chemical MDMA is emerging as a promising — if unconventional — treatment for PTSD.

-Scientists are testing how pharmaceutical grade MDMA can be used in combination with psychotherapy to help patients who have a severe form of PTSD that has not responded to other treatments.
+Scientists are testing how pharmaceutical-grade MDMA can be used in combination with psychotherapy to help patients who have a severe form of PTSD that has not responded to other treatments.
 Unlike street drugs which may be adulterated and unsafe, researchers use a pure, precisely dosed form of the drug.

-It's not yet available as a treatment for PTSD outside of clinical trials, but the success of early trials has proponents hopeful that the therapy could be available to more people in coming years; they're aiming for approval by the Food and Drug Administration, which granted breakthrough therapy status to MDMA-assisted psychotherapy in 2017.
+It's not yet available as a treatment for PTSD outside of clinical trials, but the success of early trials has proponents hopeful that the therapy could be available to more people in coming years.
+They're aiming for approval by the Food and Drug Administration, which granted breakthrough therapy status to MDMA-assisted psychotherapy in 2017.

-Researchers are now conducting phase 3 clinical trials at more than a dozen sites throughout the U.S., Canada and Israel.
-Clinicians who treat PTSD are hopeful the next round of trials will show MDMA treatment is an effective option to relieve their patients' suffering.
+Researchers are now conducting Phase 3 clinical trials at more than a dozen sites throughout the U.S., Canada and Israel.
+Clinicians who treat PTSD are hopeful the next round of trials will show that MDMA treatment is an effective option to relieve their patients' suffering.

-"The problem is we haven't had a new drug to treat PTSD in over 17 years," says Sue Sisley, a physician and president of the Scottsdale Research Institute based in Arizona.
+"The problem is we haven't had a new drug to treat PTSD in over 17 years," says Sue Sisley, a physician and president of the Scottsdale Research Institute, based in Arizona.
 "There are certain illnesses that are just intractable and not responsive to traditional therapy, and we need to start thinking more broadly."

 But MDMA is a Schedule 1 controlled substance, which means that it currently has no accepted medical use and has a "high potential for abuse" (something that MDMA's therapeutic proponents dispute).
 Because of that designation, the current research trials are privately funded by the Multidisciplinary Association for Psychedelic Studies, or MAPS.